vision4j/vision4j-collection/README.md

 This model can be combined with any of the following models:

 #### DeepLabV3 Pascal VOC segmentation
+Tensorflow implementation of DeepLabV3.
+Implementation is provided and maintained by Google.

 Paper: [Rethinking Atrous Convolution for Semantic Image Segmentation](https://arxiv.org/pdf/1706.05587.pdf)

 Original repo: [https://github.com/tensorflow/models/tree/master/research/deeplab](https://github.com/tensorflow/models/tree/master/research/deeplab)